PieterPrespective/UMCP/UMCPServer.Tests/README.md

 3. **Logical Grouping**: Related assertions are grouped in steps
 4. **Self-Documentation**: Each step can be labeled for clarity
 5. **Async Support**: Easily integrates with asynchronous operations

+## Unity Bridge Integration Tests

+The UnityBridge folder contains special integration tests that create real connections with Unity3D:

+1. **UMCPBridgeIntegrationTest**: Automatically starts Unity in headless mode and connects to it
+2. **UMCPBridgeRealConnectionTest**: Connects to an already running Unity instance with UMCP Client

+These tests verify the actual UMCP Bridge functionality without any mocking.
+See the UnityBridge/README.md for detailed instructions.

 ## Running the Tests